Temporal-Difference estimation of dynamic discrete choice models: Proofs of main results

-Rearranging the above expression proves the desired claim. \end{proof} For the proof of Theorem 1, we shall require some additional notation to take care of the panel dimension when $T>1$.
-In this case, while the policy and value functions are stationary, the distribution of $(a_{it},x_{it})$ is not time invariant.
+Rearranging the above expression proves the desired claim. \end{proof} For the proofs of Theorems \ref{Theorem 1}-\ref{Theorem 2}, we work within a more general setting than in the main text, by letting the distribution of $(a_{it},x_{it})$ be time-varying.
 Let $P_{t}$ denote the population distribution of $(a,x)$ at time $t$.
 Also, let $P$ denote the probability distribution of the process $\{(a_{1},x_{1}),\dots,(a_{T},x_{T})\}$.
 Note that $P\equiv P_{1}\times\dots\times P_{T}$.
 We will denote $E[\cdot]$ as the expectation over $P$.
-Furthermore, we shall use the $o_{p}(\cdot)$ and $O_{p}(\cdot)$ notations to denote convergence in probability, and bounded in probability, respectively, under the probability distribution $P$.
+Furthermore, we use the $o_{p}(\cdot)$ and $O_{p}(\cdot)$ notations to denote convergence in probability, and bounded in probability, respectively, under the probability distribution $P$.